charliemp4yt/cubic/README.md

 - Command handler and RPS command by TheSourceCode

-- Flip command by @charliemp4yt
+- Flip command by @charliemp4yt (me)

+- Everything else by LordOfTheCube1